artandmath/AssetManager/README.md

 - A schema syntax that can describe _MOST_ VFX file systems schemas using a single line of text.
 - A library that can use that schema for file IO in any DCC.
 - Keep it simple.
 Simple enough for a non-VFX systems admin or technical artist to set up and manage, not so complicated that it requires a software developer or TD(s).
-- Interoperable with OpenAsset IO.
+- Interoperable with OpenAsset I.
-- Work with filesystem if the database has failed, or as a stepping stone to developing a database.
-Without any filesytem breadcrumbs.
+- Work in filesystem only mode if the database has failed, or as a stepping stone to developing a database.
+And without any filesytem breadcrumbs.
 - Solve/Desolve system.
 - Asset Importer.
 - Asset Manager.